run-ai/docs/docs/admin/integration/airflow.md

 * Specifies a Run:AI __Project__.
 A Project in Run:AI specifies guaranteed GPU & CPU quota.

-Once you run the DAG, you can see Airflow tasks showing in the Run:AI UI.
+Once you run the DAG, you can see Airflow tasks shown in the Run:AI UI.